-The Pay Equity Hearings Tribunal is a quasi-judicial administrative tribunal with final and exclusive responsibility for hearing and determining all disputes arising under the Pay Equity Act.
+The Pay Equity Hearings Tribunal a quasi-judicial administrative tribunal with final and exclusive responsibility for hearing and determining all disputes arising under the Pay Equity Act.
 The Tribunal's processes and decisions are completely independent of the Pay Equity Office.

-This Information Bulletin describes how an employee, employer, or bargaining agent makes an Application to the Pay Equity Hearings Tribunal.
+This Information Bulletin describes how an employee, employer, or bargaining agent responds to an Application to the Pay Equity Hearings Tribunal.

-MAKING AN APPLICATION
+RESPONDING TO AN APPLICATION